The shape distribution of superclusters in SDSS DR 12: SDSS DR12 main galaxy sample and constructing the luminosity density field

 Parameters $a$ and $\Delta$ denote smoothing scale and lattice cell length respectively.
 Galaxy data and resulting density field are given in a rectangular coordinate system based on the SDSS survey coordinates $\eta$ and $\lambda$, and comoving distance $d$:

 We have chosen the grid cell length to be $1~\mpc$, sufficiently smaller than the structures we are studying, resulting in a lattice with $N = 1069 \times 890 \times 1542=1\,467\,074\,220$ grid points.
-The kernel used for smoothing has an effective radius of $a=12 ~\mpc$, which roughly corresponds to $8 ~\mpch$ and is consistent with the earlier studies, e.g. \citet{Liivamagi:2010jg}.
+The kernel used for smoothing has an effective radius of $a=12 ~\mpc$, which roughly corresponds to $8 ~\mpch$ used in \citet{Liivamagi:2010jg}.
 Smoothing scale is essentially a free parameter, however, our chosen value roughly describes the transition scale from linear to non-linear regime in structure formation \citep[e.g.][]{1990eaun.book.....K,2011iteu.book.....G}.
 As the grid is rectangular while the galaxy sample has a cone shape, there are many lattice points in the volume with no data.
 Therefore we apply a mask that closely follows the sample footprint on the plane of the sky (see Figure~\ref{fig:SDSSDF}), as well as having front and back faces on set distances.
-For convenience we convert the luminosity densities into the units of average density $D(\bf x)=\ell(\bf x)/\bar{\ell}$.
+For convenience we convert the luminosity densities into the units of average density $D(\bf r)=\ell(\bf r)/\bar{\ell}$.
 Mean density $\bar{\ell}$ is found as the sum of all densities in the `unmasked region' divided by its volume.

 The number of grid points in the unmasked region is $N_{\rm unmasked}=418\,879\,964$.
-This number is also the unmasked/observed volume ($V_{\rm obs}$) in the units of $\mpc^3$ which is the effective volume of one grid cell.
-In the masked region, where we do not have observations, we set $D=-999$, just to distinguish it from the unmasked region.
+This number is also the unmasked/observed volume ($V_{\rm obs}$) in the units of $\mpc^3$, which is the effective volume of one grid cell.
+Only the unmasked cells of the density field are used in analysis.